JGMEYER/telegram-utility-bot/README.md

 ## Adding a New Endpoint

-If you want to extend the functionality of the bot with your own requests/commands, it is recommend you move it to a new endpoint.
+If you want to extend the functionality of the bot with your own requests/commands, you need to create a new endpoint.

 1. Add endpoint to serverless.yml.